balena-labs-projects/connector/README.md

     expose:
       - '7575'
 ```
-The `transport` block will find this service and configure telegraf to periodically pull from it via HTTP.
+The `connector` block will find this service and configure telegraf to periodically pull from it via HTTP.

 The default timeout for retrieving data is 2 seconds.
 You can change this by setting `INTERNAL_HTTP_TIMEOUT` to the number of seconds (e.g. `4`).

 ### MQTT
-By adding an MQTT broker to an application, you can push data into the `transport` block.
+By adding an MQTT broker to an application, you can push data into the `connector` block.
 Add your broker such as:

 ```yaml
 mqtt: